Composites and Categories of Euclidean Jordan Algebras: Introduction

 These results, combined with the those of (any of) the papers cited above, in which a euclidean Jordan structure emerges from information-theoretically, physically or operationally natural assumptions, {\red lend support to the idea of} unified quantum theory that embraces real, complex and quaternionic quantum systems, and permits the formation of composites of these.
 Consistent with the results of \cite{BarnumWilceLocalTomography}, the composites that arise in these constructions do not in general have the property of ``tomographic locality'': states on the composite of two Jordan-algebraic systems are not, in general, determined by the joint probabilities they assign to measurement outcomes associated with the two component systems.
-Equivalently, the Jordan algebra $AB$ corresponding to a composite of two formally real Jordan algebraic systems $A$ and $B$, will generally be larger than the algebraic (i.e., vector-space) tensor product $A \otimes B$.\\
+Equivalently, the Jordan algebra $AB$ corresponding to a composite of two formally real Jordan-algebraic systems $A$ and $B$, will generally be larger than the algebraic (i.e., vector-space) tensor product $A \otimes B$.\ This gives us marginal states $\omega_A = \omega(u_A \otimes - )$ and $\omega_B = \omega(- \otimes u_B)$.
+Where these are non-zero, we can also define conditional states $\omega_{1|b}(a) := \omega(a \otimes b)/\omega_{B}(b)$ and $\omega_{2|a}(b) = \omega(a \otimes b)/\omega_{A}(a)$.\footnote{In the context of a more general definition of probabilistic models, in which the cone generated by allowed states might not be the full dual cone $A^{\ast}_+$, we would need to modify this definition to enforce that these conditional states belong to the allowed state-space.
+See \cite{BarnumWilceFoils} for details.}

-{\em Remark:} A related proposal is advanced by Baez \cite{BaezDivAlg}, who points out that one can regard real and quaternionic quantum systems as pairs $(\Hilb,J)$, where $\Hilb$ is a complex Hilbert space and $J$ is an anti-unitary satisfying $J^2 = \1$ (the real case) or $J^2 = -\1$ (the quaternionic case).
-Such pairs can be organized into a dagger-compact symmetric monoidal category, with morphisms $(\Hilb_1, J_1) \rightarrow (\Hilb_2, J_2)$ linear mappings intertwining $J_1$ and $J_2$, and $(\Hilb_1, J_1) \otimes (\Hilb_2, J_2) = (\Hilb_1 \otimes \Hilb_2, J_1 \otimes J_2)$.
-This provides a unification of real and quaternionic quantum mechanics at the level of pure states and linear mappings between the relevant Hilbert spaces, where our approach takes in quantum systems over all three of the division rings $\R, \C$ and $\Q$, at the level of mixed states, observables and completely positive maps.
-While the precise connection between Baez' approach and ours is still under study, {\redd it seems to us likely that an application of Selingers CPM construction \cite{Selinger} to Baez' category will yield a category of the type we consider here.}